- Home

 What is the main aim of the course?

-They will approach different ethical positions with an open mind, empathising with different perspectives and displaying the flexibility to reason from various viewpoints, and the analytical and evaluative skills to produce compelling and convincing arguments.
+Students will approach different ethical positions with an open mind, empathising with different perspectives and displaying the flexibility to reason from various viewpoints, using analytical and evaluative skills to produce compelling and convincing arguments.

 What will you learn?